 It consists of around 800,000 objects, displayed and stored in our nine venues.
 Most areas of the collection are Designated as being of national importance, and it includes the finest collection of Pre-Raphaelite art in the world.

-Visit the Digital Image Resource to discover and download images of out-of-copyright collections.
-This is a new resource and images are regularly being added to it.
+Visit the Digital Image Resource to discover, download and use images of out-of-copyright collections.
+Images are regularly being added to it.